 Procedure

 As with the data collection for the emerging adults in Study 1, the study was advertised through the departmental research recruitment systems at the respective universities.
-Again, after potential participants had signed up to complete the study via the online recruitment system, they were provided with an information sheet about the study and were asked to give their consent through selecting compulsory check boxes before completing an electronic version of the survey.
-The participants received study credits to compensate them for their time.
+Again, after potential participants had signed up to complete the study via the online recruitment system, they were provided with an information sheet about the study and were asked to give their consent through selecting compulsory check boxes before completing an electronic version of the survey that was hosted on a separate system.
+The participants received study credits to compensate them for their time which were automatically allocated after participation.
 Ethical approval was granted from the College of Business, Law, and Social Sciences Research Ethics Committee (2022/292).
 Participants were again informed that the results would be anonymous, that individual responses would be kept confidential, and that data may be used for publications.

 Results